Deep importance sampling using tensor trains with application to a priori and a posteriori rare event estimation: Deep importance sampling using TT

 where $\rho^\ast(x)$ is the unnormalized optimal importance density and $\zeta^\ast$ is the normalizing constant.
 This includes {\it a priori} expectations, where $\rho^\ast=|f|\pi_0$, as well as the numerator and the denominator of the ratio estimator \eqref{eq:ratio} for {\it a posteriori} expectations, where $\rho^\ast = |f|\mathcal{L}^y\pi_0$ and $\rho^\ast = \mathcal{L}^y\pi_0$, respectively.
 For the remainder we assume that $\zeta^\ast$ is unknown and that we can only evaluate the unnormalized density $\rho^*$.

 Our ultimate goal is to build a normalized approximation to the optimal $p^*$ as the pushforward of an analytically tractable and product-form reference density $\lambda(x) = \prod_{k = 1}^d \!\lambda_k(x_k)$ under an order-preserving map $\mathcal{T}:\R^d \rightarrow \R^d$.
-Then, the resulting transformation can be used to generate independent and identically distributed random variables for importance sampling.
+Then, the resulting transformation can be used to generate i.i.d. random variables for importance sampling.
 We make the following assumptions about the importance sampling problem:

 \begin{assumption} The function of interest $f$ is non-negative. \end{assumption}

 \begin{assumption} The ratio $\rho^*/\pi_0$ has finite mean and finite second moment with respect to $\pi_0$. \end{assumption}